MAT 21B (Calculus) Winter 2012, C01-C02 (CRN 40108-9)

 Use of books, notes, calculators, or anything else but pencil and paper, will not be allowed on any exam.

 There will be no make-up exams.
 A missed exam counts as 0 points.
-If you miss the final you will automatically receive an F. The grade I (Incomplete) will not be given in any circumstances.
-If you miss the final because of illness or other emergency, please petition for the Retroactive Drop.
-I will support your petition.
-You will also need support from your College Dean, so please talk to them first.
+The grade I (Incomplete) will not be given in any circumstances.
+If you miss much of the coursework because of illness or other emergency, please petition for the Retroactive Drop.

 Solutions for the midterms will be posted on the materials page.